keighrim/kaldi-yesno-tutorial/README.md

 make depend
 make
 ```
+If you need more detailed install instructions or having trouble with errors while compiling, please check out the official documentation: [tools/INSTALL](https://github.com/kaldi-asr/kaldi/blob/master/tools/INSTALL), [src/INSTALL](https://github.com/kaldi-asr/kaldi/blob/master/src/INSTALL)

+Now all the Kaldi tools should be ready to use.

 ## Step 1 - Data preparation

-This section will cover how to prepare data formats to train and test Kaldi recognizer.
+This section will cover how to prepare your data to train and test a Kaldi recognizer.

 ### Data description

-Our dataset for this tutorial has 60 `.wav` files, sampled at 8 kHz.
+Our toy dataset for this tutorial has 60 `.wav` files, sampled at 8 kHz.
 All audio files are recorded by an anonymous male contributor of the Kaldi project and included in the project for a test purpose.
-We put them in [`waves_yesno`](waves_yesno) directory, but the dataset also can be found [here](http://openslr.org/resources/1/waves_yesno.tar.gz).
+We put them in [`waves_yesno`](waves_yesno) directory, but the dataset also can be found at [its original location](http://openslr.org/resources/1/waves_yesno.tar.gz).
-In each file, the individual says 8 words; each word is either *"ken"* or *"lo"* (*"yes"* and *"no"* in Hebrew), so each file is a random sequence of 8 yes's or no's.
+In each file, the individual says 8 words; each word is either *"ken"* or *"lo"* ( *"yes"* and *"no"* in Hebrew), so each file is a random sequence of 8 yes's or no's.
-The names of files represent the word sequence, with 1 for *yes* and 0 for *no*.
+The names of files represent the word sequence, with 1 for *ken/yes* and 0 for *lo/no*, that is the names will serve as transcript for each sequence.

 ```bash
 waves_yesno/1_0_1_1_1_0_1_0.wav
 waves_yesno/0_1_1_0_0_1_1_0.wav
 ...
 ```
-This is all we have as our raw data.
+This is all we have as our raw data: audio and transcript.
 Now we will deform these `.wav` files into data format that Kaldi can read in.

 ### Data preparation

 Let's start with formatting data.
 We will split 60 wave files roughly in half: 31 for training, the rest for testing.
-Create a directory `data` and,then two subdirectories `train_yesno` and `test_yesno` in it.
+Create a directory `data` and its two subdirectories `train_yesno` and `test_yesno`.

-We will prototype a python script to generate necessary input files.
-Open `data_prep.py`.
+Now we will write a python script to generate necessary input files.
+Open `data_prep.py` and .
 It

 1. reads up the list of files in `waves_yesno`.
-1. generates two list, one stores names of files that start with 0's, the other keeps names starting with 1's, ignore the rest of files.
+1. generates two lists, one with names of files that start with 0, the other with names starting with 1, ignoring else.

-Now, for each dataset (train, test), we need to generate these files representing our raw data - the audio and the transcripts.
+Now, for each dataset (train, test), we need to generate following Kaldi input files representing our data.

 * `text`
-    * Essentially, transcripts.
+    * Essentially, transcripts of the audio files.
-    * An utterance per line, `<utt_id> <transcript>`
+    * Write an utterance per line, formatted in `<utt_id> <transcript>`
         * e.g. `0_0_1_1_1_1_0_0 NO NO YES YES YES YES NO NO`
-    * We will use filenames without extensions as utt_ids for now.
+    * We will use filenames without extensions as `utt_id`s for now.
+        * Note that an id needs to be a single token (no whitespace inside allowed).
-    * Although recordings are in Hebrew, we will use English words, YES and NO, to avoid complicating the problem.
+    * Although recordings are in Hebrew, we will use English words, `YES` and `NO`, just for the sake of readibility.
 * `wav.scp`
     * Indexing files to unique ids.
-    * `<file_id> <wave filename with path OR command to get wave file>`
+    * `<file_id> <path of wave filenames OR command to get wave file>`
         * e.g. `0_1_0_0_1_0_1_1 waves_yesno/0_1_0_0_1_0_1_1.wav`
     * Again, we can use file names as file_ids.
+    * Paths can be absolute or relative.
+Using relative path will make the code portable, while absolute paths are more robust.
+Remember when submitting code, the portability is very important.
 * `utt2spk`
     * For each utterance, mark which speaker spoke it.
+        * Since we have only one speaker in this example, let's use `global` as speaker_id
     * `<utt_id> <speaker_id>`
         * e.g. `0_0_1_0_1_0_1_1 global`
-    * Since we have only one speaker in this example, let's use "global" as speaker_id
 * `spk2utt`
-    * Simply inverse indexed `utt2spk` (`<speaker_id> <all_hier_utterences>`)
+    * Simply inverse-indexed `utt2spk` (`<speaker_id> <all_hier_utterences>`)
     * Can use a Kaldi utility to generate
         * `utils/utt2spk_to_spk2utt.pl data/train_yesno/utt2spk > data/train_yesno/spk2utt`
+        * Since we are writing a Python program, you might want to call the Kaldi utility from within Python code.
+See [subprocess](https://docs.python.org/3/library/subprocess.html) or [os.system()](https://docs.python.org/3/library/os.html#os.system)
+    * Or, of course, you can write Python code to index utterances by speakers.
-* (optional) `segments`: *not used for this data.*
+* (optional) `segments`: *not used for this data *
     * Contains utterance segmentation/alignment information for each recording.
     * Only required when a file contains multiple utterances, which is not this case.
-* (optional) `reco2file_and_channel`: *not used for this data. *
+* (optional) `reco2file_and_channel`: *not used for this data *
-    * Only required when audios were recorded in dual channels for conversational setup.
+    * Only required when audios were recorded in dual channels i(e.g. for conversational setup).
-* (optional) `spk2gender`: not used for this data.
+* (optional) `spk2gender`: *not used for this data *
     * Map from speakers to their gender information.
-    * Used in vocal tract length normalization.
+    * Used in vocal tract length normalization step, if needed.

-Files starts with 0's are train set, and starts with 1's are test set.
+As mentioned, files start with 0 compose the train set, and those start with 1 compose the test set.
-`data_prep.py` skeleton includes reading-up part and a method to generate `text` file.
+`data_prep.py` skeleton includes reading-up part and a function to generate `text` file.
-Finish the code to generate each set of 4 files, using the lists of file names, then put files in corresponding directories. (`data/train_yesno`, `data/test_yesno`)
+Not *finish the code* to generate each set of 4 files using the lists of file names in corresponding directories. (`data/train_yesno`, `data/test_yesno`)

-**Note** all files should be carefully sorted in C/C++ compatible way.
-It's Kaldi I/O requirement.
+**Note** all files should be carefully sorted in C/C++ compatible way as required by the Kaldi.
- If you're using unix `sort`, don't forget, before sorting, to set locale to `C` (`LC_ALL=C sort ...`) for C/C++ compatibility
+ If you're calling unix [`sort`](http://man7.org/linux/man-pages/man1/sort.1.html), don't forget, before sorting, to set locale to `C` (`LC_ALL=C sort ...`) for C/C++ compatibility
- In Python, you might want to look at [this document](https://wiki.python.org/moin/HowTo/Sorting#Odd_and_Ends) from Python wiki.
+ In Python, you might want to look at [this document](https://wiki.python.org/moin/HowTo/Sorting#Odd_and_Ends) from the Python wiki.
- Or you can use Kaldi built-in fix script at your convenience.
+ Or you can use the Kaldi built-in fix script at your convenience after all data files are prepared.
 For example,

 ```bash
 utils/fix_data_dir.sh data/train_yesno/
 utils/fix_data_dir.sh data/test_yesno/
 ```

-If you're done with the code, your data directory should look like this, at this point.
+If you're done with the code, your `data` directory should look like this at this point.
 ```
 data
 ├───train_yesno